fastforwardlabs/mdffreport13/src/02-background.md

 ![](figures/ff13-11.png)

 Constructing a useful causal model of churn is a complex undertaking, requiring both deep domain knowledge and a detailed technical understanding of causal inference.^[Alas, it requires a far more detailed technical knowledge than we can provide in this report.
 We recommend the textbook [Causal Inference in Statistics: A Primer](http://bayes.cs.ucla.edu/PRIMER/) for a succinct introduction to Structural Causal Models.
 An abbreviated overview, ([Causal Inference in Statistics: An Overview](https://ftp.cs.ucla.edu/pub/stat_ser/r350.pdf)) is freely available as a PDF.
 The textbook [Elements of Causal Inference](https://mitpress.mit.edu/books/elements-causal-inference) (available through Open Access) also covers structural causal models, and includes several chapters explicitly drawing connections between causal inference and machine learning.]
-In [Causality and invariance](#causality-and-invariance), we will discuss some techniques that are bridging the gap between a full causal model and the supervised learning setup we use in problems like churn prediction.
+In [Causality and Invariance](#causality-and-invariance), we will discuss some techniques that are bridging the gap between a full causal model and the supervised learning setup we use in problems like churn prediction.

 #### When do we need interventions?